-If you didn’t get enough Rudolph during Christmas time, the Reindeer Farm in Palmer, Alaska (12 miles outside of Anchorage) offers tours and rides on the "Cattle of the North."
-Offered by appointment only, this small family farm is home to 150 Reindeer, 35 Elk, 13 Horses, 2 Bull Moose, and 1 Bison.
+If you didn’t get enough of Rudolph during Christmas time, the Reindeer Farm in Palmer, Alaska (12 miles outside of Anchorage) offers daily tours and rides on the "Cattle of the North."
+Available by appointment only, this small family farm is home to 150 Reindeer, 35 Elk, 13 Horses, two Bull Moose, and one Bison.
 Visit and get an up close and personal with each animal through the numerous hiking trails, scavenger hunts and horseback rides.

-America’s Christmas Home town, Christmas is celebrated every day of the year in Chicago Bear’s quarterback Jay Cutler’s hometown.
-With a whole village of fun Santa-themed attractions, hit up the Holiday World water park, Christmas museum, Candy Castle, Frosty Fun center mini golf and visit Santa’s post office.
-And dad- there’s even a Christmas Lake golf course for you.
+You don't need to head all the way to the North Pole to curb your Jingle Bell withdrawals.
+Santa Claus, Indiana is America's holiday home base where Christmas is celebrated every day of the year.
+With a whole village of fun Santa-themed attractions, hit up the Holiday World water park, Christmas museum, Candy Castle, Frosty Fun center mini golf and send a postcard from Santa’s post office.
+Dad- there’s even a Christmas Lake golf course for you.

-Embark on a Polar Bear Expedition- Manitoba, Canada
+Embark on a Polar Bear Expedition to Manitoba

-From noon ‘til night, get up close and personal with these white beauties by entering their natural habitat.
-Sleep in the Tundra Buggy Lodge, a makeshift lodge consisting of two sleeper cars (housing 18 and 20 guests respectively), lounge, dining and utility cars offer 24-hour polar bear viewing, along with informative presentations and gourmet meals on the Lodge.
-Wake up with the polar bears and watch them play fight in the snow during the most thrilling and intimate experience ever.
+From noon ‘til night, get up close and personal with these white beauties by entering their natural habitat in the Great White North.
+Sleep in the Tundra Buggy Lodge, a makeshift lodge consisting of two sleeper cars (housing 18 and 20 guests respectively), lounge, dining, and utility cars that offer 24/7 polar bear viewing, along with informative presentations and gourmet meals at the Lodge.
+Wake up with the polar bears and watch them frolic in the snow during the most thrilling and intimate animal encounter ever.

 Go Ice Fishing in the Great Lakes

-A great father-son bonding activity, ice fishing is the practice of fishing with lines or spears through an opening on a frozen body of water, ice anglers may sit on a stool on the lake or in a heated cabin, some with bunks and amenities.
-Northern Wisconsin and Michigan are common spots to find panfish, most commonly bluegill and perch.
-Northern pike and walleye are also frequently caught in winter.
-Don’t forget the hot cocoa!
+A great father-son bonding activity, ice fishing is the practice of fishing with lines or spears through an opening on a frozen body of water.
+Ice anglers may sit on a stool on the lake (dress for the weather!) or rent a heated cabin, some with bunks and other amenities.
+Northern Wisconsin and Michigan are common spots to find panfish in the winter months, most commonly bluegill and perch.
+Northern pike and walleye are also frequently caught during the cold season.
+Just don’t forget the hot cocoa!